sellorm/python-pins/README.md

 This package currently only supports one operation with the official pins 1.0 API, Reading a pinned csv from RStudio Connect.

+The legacy API for this package is still available.
+See below for more details.

 ### Reading a pin on RStudio Connect

 import the appropriate sub-module.